IBM/infra-to-app-with-landing-zone/docs/part2/40-catalog-onboarding.md

         EOT
         ```

+    - `prefix` (under the **Optional input variables** section): Your initials followed by catalog.
+For instance `vb-catalog`.

 1. In **Step 3 - Validate version**, click **Validate**.

     ![](../images/part-2/f35f2e7ea685311f9ff32b22d3ec33dc86a5cd7e.png)

     Validation is now in progress.
 The IBM Cloud catalog is running the Terraform module in a Schematics workspace.

     ![](../images/part-2/fe1c405a22514718df660e8e3ce13f96060e0065.png)

+    Validation may take up to 25 minutes as it is going to deploy the full solution implemented in the module.
+While you wait for the validation to finish, consider doing these things:
+    1. Look at the deployment logs in IBM Cloud Schematics by clicking the **View logs** link
+    1. Explore some of the materials in the [introduction](README) to this lab.
+    1. Have a coffee ☕

     If the validation completes successfully, you see a pane that looks like the following screenshot: